 A member of the therapy or nursing team will see you and start your exercise regime.

-You will be assessed and assisted out of bed, walked and sat out into a chair.
+You will be assessed and you will be helped out of bed and in to a chair.

 Only one or two close family members or friends may visit you at this time.

 Pain management